ragab0/Ragab-Resume/README.md

 # Ragab-Resume

-My personal resume - **Ragab Resume** - which present me at the field of front-end web development.
+My personal resume which present me at the field of front-end web development.

 ![Ragab-Resume-Img](./VERSIONs/resume.png)

-## Built in:
+## Built with:

 - HTML5
 - CSS3